TheHerno/theherno/README.md

-##### 🔭 I’m a fullstack developer, currently I'm specializing in backend with Go at Ohana.digital.
+##### 🔭 I’m a fullstack developer, currently I'm specializing in backend with Go at Universal Music Group.
 ##### I also have experience working with NodeJS and Vue.

 <!--